 Cruise ship assaults and sexual assaults have become the most significant dangers at sea.
 Official reports show that there were 76 alleged assaults of a sexual nature on cruises in 2017 alone.
 This makes it the most common form of major crime on cruise ships.
 Staff medics now have to be equipped with rape kits by law, as cruise operators attempt to combat the soaring assault figures.

 Cruise ships are packed with fun activities, from rock climbing walls to surfing simulators.
-This can be great fun to try out, but also comes with plenty of risk.
-Faulty equipment, poorly-maintained machinery or negligent instructors can put people into dangerous situations.
+This can be great fun to try out, but also comes with plenty of risks.
+Faulty equipment, poorly-maintained machinery, or negligent instructors can put people into dangerous situations.

 Injuries relating to ship catastrophes